stustanet/stustanet-website/content/support/supportmail.en.md

 ---

 ## Problem
-You have a problem with your Internet connection and the instructions on the support pages have not solved the problem.
+You have a problem with your Internet connection and the instructions on the support pages didn't help to solve the problem.

 ## Solution
 The first address for support with your Internet problems are the network admins in your house.